bahmutov/react-todo-with-hooks/NOTES.md

 Todo.spec.js | 410 | 100
 TodoForm.spec.js | 850 | 120

+Hmm, unclear why support file takes so long to bundle compared to others.
+But it is done in parallel with externals, so the final time is the same (about 3 seconds at the start).

 # Interactive mode

 Bundling externals means every spec is fast, taking 40-150ms to load, while the current bundling has a noticeable delay.